dnanexus-rnd/GLnexus/README.md

 ### [Prebuilt executables](https://github.com/dnanexus-rnd/GLnexus/releases)

 For each tagged revision, the [Releases](https://github.com/dnanexus-rnd/GLnexus/releases) page has a static executable suitable for most Linux x86-64 hosts; just download it and `chmod +x glnexus_cli`.
+Each release also provides a lightweight Docker image wrapping `glnexus_cli`.

 ### Build & test